szufix/mapel/index.rst

     import mapel
     mapel.print_2d("example_100_100", mask=True)

-the program should print the map of elections.
+the program should display the map of elections.

 Functionalities
 =============================